EICAA/docs/Getting Started/signup.md

      - [Additional Information Required]
 3. **Agree to Terms**

-   - Review and agree to the [Your Web App's Name] Terms of Service and Privacy Policy.
+   - Review and agree to the Terms of Service and Privacy Policy.
 4. **Complete the Registration**

    - Click the "Sign Up" button to create your account.
-5. **Verification**

-   - You will receive a verification email.
-Follow the prompts in the verification email to verify your account.
 6. **Welcome to EICAA-DP**

-   - Upon successful registration, you'll be redirected to your [Dashboard/Profile/Start Page].
+   - You can now login.

 ## Account Security Tips